-One-engine-inoperative aerodynamics is one of the major areas students struggle with when first learning how to fly multiengine airplanes.
-In this article I will address the principles of flying a multi engine airplane when one of its engines fails.
+In this article, I'll address the principles of flying a multiengine airplane when one of its engines fails.

 Four factors are responsible for making the left engine critical on a conventional twin: